goizueta/revisit-reject/README.md

-# Revisit<-Reject for Pivotal Tracker
+# Revisit-Reject for Pivotal Tracker

 This Chrome extension for Pivotal Tracker replaces the harsh-sounding "Reject" button with a "Revisit" button.